World Obesity Day: Experts warn of overweight misconceptions in Africa | DW | 04.03.2022

 The WHO defines obesity and being overweight as having abnormal or excessive fat accumulations that pose a health risk.

-"Africa is facing a growing problem of obesity and overweight, and the trends are rising," Dr. Matshidiso Moeti, the WHO Regional Director for Africa, said.
+"Africa is facing a growing problem of obesity and overweight, and the trends are rising," Dr. Matshidiso Moeti, the WHO Regional Director for Africa, is quoted on the WHO website.
 "This is a ticking time bomb.
 If unchecked, millions of people, including children, risk living shorter lives under the burden of poor health."Obese children risk major 'adult diseases'

 Dr. Lawrence Owino, a University of Nairobi pediatrics lecturer and chairman of Kenya Pediatrics Association told DW that obese children covertly are at high risk of health problems like blockage of breathing, especially when they are asleep at night.
 He says this causes many problems in their lungs, which can present with pulmonary hypertension — increased pressure within the lungs which could lead to the failure of the lungs and heart.
 According to Owino, obese children are predisposed to various heart complications in the future.